lightning/bolts/02-peer-protocol.md

         `open_channel2`.`funding_satoshis` and `accept_channel2`.
         `funding_satoshis`
       - the value of the funding output is less than the `dust_limit`
   - if it is an RBF attempt:
     - MUST fail the negotiation if:
       - the transaction's total fees is less than the last successfully negotiated transaction's fees
       - the transaction does not share a common input with all previous funding transactions
+  - if it has sent `require_confirmed_inputs` in `open_channel2` or `accept_channel2`:
+    - MUST fail the negotiation if:
+      - one of the inputs added by the other peer is unconfirmed

 ### The `commitment_signed` Message